Introduction

 + [Account].[Account].[Depreciation and Amortization];

-Compared with defining format in the Dimension, this option is more complicated, but has more flexibility since the former option supports only three kinds of data formats (Currency, Standard, and Percent).
+Compared with defining the format in the Dimension, this option is more complicated, but has more flexibility since the former option supports only three kinds of data formats.

 Note: Formats defined in Dimensions and formats defined using Rules will apply to OLAP cubes directly.